 Hope you enjoy this sneak-peek into our redesign and migration process.

-To survive in eCommerce, I believe having a strong brand will be absolutely crucial in the coming years.
+Having an effective eCommerce marketing plan is important, but I believe having a strong brand will be absolutely crucial in the coming years.
 That could mean having a lot of name recognition as a reseller, or creating a proprietary product.
 Because I think it’s becoming increasingly important, strengthening our branding image was an integral component of our redesign.

 On the branding front, we started with design.
 Listed below is a picture of our old homepage.
 While it’s not terrible, it certainly isn’t going to win any design awards, is a bit dated and uses a very odd color scheme.